-All new and projected active requests are automatically merged into to the Immediate Waitlist, when the DCN is 30 days or less (merging into their priority group based on RFC date/time).
+All new and RFC on the projected list (that are considered active by MCC) automatically merge into to this list when the DCN is within 30 days (merging into their priority group based on RFC date/time).
+Tentative offers are made from the Immediate List when the childcare program notifies Parent Central of a vacancy date.